ankitsadhu/Music-Player-Chrome-Extension-/README.md

 # Add to your chrome

 >To open up your extensions page, click the menu icon (three dots) at the top right of Chrome, point to “More Tools,” then click on “Extensions.”
-You can also type chrome://extensions/ into Chrome's Omnibox and press Enter.<br><br>
+You can also type chrome://extensions/ into Chrome's Omnibox and press Enter.\n